Omeesha28/belly-button-challenge/README.md

 # belly-button-challenge
 Belly-Button Challenge related files are in the repository

+## Solution
+In the belly-button-challenge folder, you will find the index.html and there is one folder called static, in which you will find a folder called js that has a file called 'app.js' which is the JavaScript code.

 ## Background
 Build an interactive dashboard to explore the Belly Button Biodiversity datasetLinks to an external site., which catalogs the microbes that colonize human navels.